k1shk1n/outlify/README.md

 print(TitledList(packages))
 ```

-For more details on how to use Panels, see [Panel](https://k1shk1n.github.io/outlify/latest/components/panel/)
+For more details on how to use Lists, see [List](https://k1shk1n.github.io/outlify/latest/components/list/)

 </details>